Give our tutorials a try.

 This why essay for the College of Arts and Sciences focuses specifically on their curriculum.
 So our first piece of advice is the same as always: do your research.
 Spend a little time on the school website, campus, or local Cornell events to learn everything you can about the academic experience.
 Cornell’s College of Arts and Sciences is the most general of Cornell’s offerings, so take this opportunity to show your well-rounded worth.
 Why have you chosen not to pursue a more specific or professionally-oriented pathway at this point?
 What will you gain from having access to a diverse array of academic departments?

 Business College hopefuls have also been tasked with writing a why essay, but in this case, it’s more about your fit than the schools’ offerings.
-Show how your own goals and interests align with the school’s offerings.
+Show how your own goals and interests align with the school’s programs and opportunities.
 But more importantly, demonstrate how your background and pathway to business school sets you apart from your peers.
-You’ll need to learn how to write a good value proposition eventually, so consider this essay your first foray into marketing.
+You’ll need to learn how to write a good value proposition eventually, so consider this essay your first foray into marketing — what are your passions when it comes to business, and which Cornell program will help you best achieve your goals?

 Short, sweet, and to the point, this prompt secretly wants to make sure you know what human ecology is before you apply.
 Unlike many of Cornell’s specific schools, this one doesn’t necessarily flow directly into a particular career path so it’s important for you to demonstrate that you have a plan before committing to such a focused course of study.